 b.)
 Set up SmarterMail in IIS

 For more information on setting up SmarterMail as an IIS site, please follow the links below, which provide step-by-step instructions depending on the IIS version you're using:

 Follow these steps to enable the HTTPS setting within SmarterMail.
 Forcing HTTPS is done on a domain-by-domain basis, so these steps would need to be followed for any domain where you want the setting enabled:

 - Log into SmarterMail as a System Administrator.

-- On the Server Info card, enable Force webmail to use HTTPS.
+- On the Security card, enable Force all traffic over HTTPS.

 - Click Save.
 When a visitor navigates to your SmarterMail site, their connection will automatically use HTTPS.

 NOTE: It's also possible to make this a Domain Default, and then propagate the setting to all domains on the server.
 This will eliminate the need to do this per domain.

 In the event that you no longer wish to force traffic over HTTPS, simply uncheck the Force all traffic over HTTPS setting on a per domain basis, or uncheck that setting in Domain Defaults are re-propagate to all domains.